jamiegiuliano/most_haunted_cli/README.md

 CLI Gem for viewing the most haunted locations in America.This Ruby Gem provides a CLI for locating the most haunted locations in America as well as in-depth descriptions of each location.
-This gem allows the user to find these locations by their State or from a list of the top 10 Most Haunted Locations in in the country.
+This gem allows the user to find these locations by their State or from a list of the top 10 Most Haunted Locations in the country.
 Once a location is selected a description is displayed.

 ## Installation